-Most students have already taken the Music Theory placement exam on the day of their on-campus audition and will not need to take any further action in order to register for Music Theory I.
+Most students will have already completed the assessment as part of the audition process and will not need to take any further action before registering for Music Theory I.

 The regular music theory placement test will assess your ability to:

 - Quickly name pitches on the staff in both treble and bass clef.